Regis College Senior Honors Program

 Thesis - Open Access

 In order to ensure this stability, the US needs to begin working with the Cuban government by lifting part of the embargo to provide cheaper staple food imports as a temporary solution while the Cuban agricultural sector undergoes more reforms.
 With the money saved by importing cheaper food from the US, the Cuban government can spend money purchasing mechanical farm implements that would be financed to a group of farmers based on the Collective Method.
 These farmers, who would obviously lack the initial capital to purchase the implements from the government themselves, could "give" portions of their harvest to the Cuban government as a form of repayment for the loan.
 Once the loan is repaid, the Cuban collectives would be able to sell all of their harvest on the market for a profit, while at the same time utilizing the advanced and sustainable organic farming methods that the Cuban people have developed.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Holton, Corey Alexander, "Ensuring Stability in a Post Castro Cuba Through the Modernization of Agriculture" (2011).
-All Regis University Theses.
+Student Publications.
 537.